Ulm-IQO/qudi-core/docs/design_concepts/serialization_hooks.md

 That is the whole registration — no manual `register(...)` call and no YAML tag.
 `CattrsConverter` finds the hook by scanning the namespace.

-> **NOTE:** cattrs already handles dataclasses, enums, and standard containers.
-> You only need a hook for genuinely custom classes, or to override a default.

 ## Using the converter

 ```python